test-kitchen/kitchen-openstack/README.md

 `myproject-asdfghjk`.
 If both `server_name_prefix` and `server_name` are specified then the `server_name` takes precedence.

-`winrm_wait` is a workaround to deal with how WinRM comes up during machine creation.
-With `cloud-init` running on most OpenStack instances having this wait makes sure that the machine is in a good state to work with.
+`server_wait` is a workaround to deal with how some VMs with `cloud-init`.
+Some clouds need this some, most OpenStack instances don't.
+This is a stop gap wait makes sure that the machine is in a good state to work with.
+Ideally the transport layer in Test-Kitchen will have a more intelligent way to deal with this.
+You may want to add this for **WinRM** instances due to the multiple restarts that happen on creation and boot.
+A good default is `300` seconds to make sure it's in a good state.

 If a `key_name` is provided it will be used instead of any `public_key_path` that is specified.